Biography

 Margot Kolodziej

-Margot Kolodziej (Leiden, 1993) started playing the violin at the age of seven.
+Margot started playing the violin at the age of seven.
 In 2011, she was admitted to the School for Young Talent, part of the Royal Conservatoire in The Hague, where she took lessons with Koosje van Haeringen.
 In 2012, Margot started the Bachelor programme at the Conservatorium van Amsterdam.
 There she studied with Kees Koelmans.
 After obtaining her Bachelor's degree in 2016, she was admitted to the Master's where she studied with Ilya Grubert.

-Margot gave several solo performances with the Groene Hart Orchestra, Symfonieorkest Rijnstreek and members of the Netherlands Chamber Orchestra, among others.
+Margot gave several solo performances with, among others, the Groene Hart Orchestra, Symfonieorkest Rijnstreek and with members of the Netherlands Chamber Orchestra.
 She was concertmaster of the Nationaal Jeugdorkest, deputy leader second violins of the Gustav Mahler Jugendorchester and academist with the Netherlands Philharmonic Orchestra and the Netherlands Chamber Orchestra.
-Besides her performances with the ADAM quartet, she is part of rebel collective Pynarello, chamber music ensemble Project 5 and is active as a remplaçant with the Netherlands Chamber Orchestra, the Asko|Schönberg Ensemble, the Netherlands Philharmonic Orchestra and Phion.
+Besides her performances with the ADAM quartet, she is part of rebel collective Pynarello, chamber music ensemble Project 5 and is active as a remplaçant with the Netherlands Chamber Orchestra, the Asko|Schönberg Ensemble, the Netherlands Philharmonic Orchestra and the Rotterdam Philharmonic Orchestra.

 Minna Svedberg

-Swedish viola player Minna Svedberg grew up in a musical family in Stockholm and has built an extensive professional network throughout Europe, but is now based in Amsterdam, the Netherlands.
-She studied with Lars Anders Tomter at the Royal Danish Academy of Music in Copenhagen, at the Hochschule für Musik "Hanns Eisler" in Berlin and at the Amsterdam Conservatory with Nobuko Imai and Marjolein Dispa.
+She studied with Lars Anders Tomter at the Royal Danish Academy of Music in Copenhagen, at the Hochschule für Musik "Hanns Eisler" in Berlin and at the Conservatorium van Amsterdam with Nobuko Imai and Marjolein Dispa.
 She played in the European Union Youth Orchestra from 2010 to 2014, an experience that greatly influenced both her musical and professional life.

 Minna strongly believes in the community-building power of music and has worked as a teacher with the Sistema Europe Youth Orchestra, El Sistema Stockholm and MusikSak Aarhus.